homestar9/cbguard/README.md

 ### Module Overrides

-All of the `cbguard` settings can be overriden inside a module.
+All of the `cbguard` settings can be overridden inside a module.
 This allows modules, such as an API module, to provide their own authentication services as well as redirect events.

 To specify some overrides, create a `cbguard` struct in your desired module's `settings` in that module's `ModuleConfig.cfc`.